 The liabilities to bond holders are secured by a legal charge over property assets owned by the Associations with a value in excess of total borrowings.
 The Associations have entered into a guarantee with the Company over future interest payments and the property security.
 The carrying amount of the bond represents the maximum value exposed to credit risk.
-At the end of the financial year the credit rating of A3 stable from Moody's remained in place.
+At the end of the financial year the credit rating of A3 (negative outlook) from Moody's is in place.

-The contractual maturities of financial liabilities, including estimated interest payments and excluding the effect of netting agreements, are in 23 years (£250 million bond), 27 years (£450 million bond) and in 17 years (£300 million bond).
+The contractual maturities of financial liabilities, including estimated interest payments and excluding the effect of netting agreements, are in 22 years (£250 million bond), 26 years (£450 million bond) and in 16 years (£300 million bond).